Adaptive Deep Learning for Entity Resolution by Risk Analysis: Risk-based Adaptive Training

-It is interesting to point out that as shown in Lemma 1, the value of $\Delta C$ only depends on the distributions of DNN outputs and their weights, but independent of the distributions of rule risk features.
-It has the simple upperbound of
+It is interesting to point out that as shown in Lemma~\ref{lemma:fn-deltac}, the value of $\Delta C^{-}$ only depends on the distributions of DNN outputs and their weights, but independent of the distributions of rule risk features.
+It has the simple upper bound of

-Hence, when the learned weight of DNN output becomes smaller, which means that the DNN becomes less accurate, true positives would have a higher chance to satisfy $\Delta VaR - \Delta C > 0$.
+Hence, when the learned weight of DNN output becomes smaller, which means that the DNN becomes less accurate, true positives would have a higher chance to satisfy $\Delta VaR^{-} - \Delta C^{-} > 0$.
 In our experiments, it is observed that the expected weight of classifier output is usually between 0.2 and 0.6, or $0.2\leq \mathbb{E}(w_{d_i^{+}})\leq 0.6$.
-As a result, Theorem 1 shows that a false negative has a fairly good chance to be flipped from \emph{unmatching} to \emph{matching}.
+As a result, Theorem~\ref{theorem:fn} shows that a false negative has a fairly good chance to be flipped from \emph{unmatching} to \emph{matching}.

-Based on Assumption 1, the theoretical chance of a false positive being flipped from \emph{matching} to \emph{unmatching} can be similarly established.
-The details are provided in the supplemental materials.
+Based on Assumption~\ref{assumption:identical-risk-feature}, the theoretical chance of a false positive being flipped from \emph{matching} to \emph{unmatching} can be similarly established.
+The corresponding theorem and lemma are presented as follows.